 Garland, David.
 2001.
 The Culture of Control: Crime and Social Order in Contemporary Society.
 Oxford University Press.

 The abstract should include research question, methodological approach and fieldsite(s).
-You are invited to send your proposals of no longer than 300 words by December 2nd 2018 to: firstname.lastname@example.org and email@example.com
+You are invited to send your proposals of 500 - 800 words by December 2nd 2018 to: firstname.lastname@example.org and email@example.com

 Deadline CfP : December 2nd 2018

 Review Process : May 2019-December 2019

 Publication : May 2020